ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Removed "transport security" section from security considerations
 - Entirely remove section 4.4 that discussed including keys in claims
 - Largely rewrite the first paragraphs in section 1, the introduction
+- Mention $$Claims-Set-Claims in prose and require future claims be in CDDL

 --- contributor